People and Organizations

 record for the non-human, until the model can catch up.

-This model does not aim to capture all of the possible information about a Person or Group, or their relationships to other people, objects, places or activities.
+This model does not aim to capture all of the possible information about a Person or Group, or all their relationships to other people, objects, places or activities.
 Instead it attempts to capture sufficient information for a human or machine to distinguish the actor from others and to understand their role in history.
+Future versions or independent extensions might add additional features.

-There are two primary types of acting agent, Person
+There are two primary classes of acting agent, Person

 and Group